 To commence an appeal against a decision of the Magistrates' Court, you must file a notice of appeal.
 The notice must be served on the Registrar of the Magistrates' Court and all parties who were affected by the order against which you are appealing, as soon as possible.

-Within seven days of filing the notice you will need to file an 'affidavit'.
-You can read further information on what makes a document an 'affidavit' below.
+Within seven days of filing the notice you will need to file an affidavit and summons for directions.

 More information about appealing a civil decision from the Magistrates' Court, and the relevant rules and forms that apply, can be obtained in the following information packs: